Is it right for you?

 - All equity release plans will reduce the value of your estateThe value of your assets at the time of your death, after all debts and charges have been paid. .

 - We advise that you involve your family throughout the whole process so you can discuss your plans with them.
 We encourage you to invite your family members to attend your free no-obligation consultationA meeting with your equity release adviser, either in the comfort of your own home or over the phone.
 It is your opportunity to learn more about equity release, enabling you to make a fully informed decision about whether it’s right for you. , as an opportunity for them to ask any questions that they may have.

-- At Key we recommend that you consider plans which come with a number of guarantees to ensure your financial safety.
+- At Key we recommend plans which come with a number of guarantees to ensure your financial safety.
 This means that you will never fall into negative equity, are able to stay in your home for life and move to another property (subject to provider criteria).

 - Think carefully before securing other debts against your home.

-- Key Retirement Solutions offer a full advice and recommendation service to ensure you get the best scheme possible.
+- At Key we offer a full advice and recommendation service to ensure you get the best plan possible.
 Unless you decide to go ahead, our service is completely free of charge, as our typical advice fee of 1.65% of the amount released would only be payable on completion of a plan.